Gubbio

 Gubbio (/it/) is a town and municipality (comune) in the northeastern part of the province of Perugia in the region of Umbria in Italy.
 As of 2025, with a population of 30,297, it is the 6th-largest municipality in Umbria.

-It is located on the lowest slope of Mt.
-Ingino, a small mountain of the Apennines.
+It is located on the lowest slope of Monte Ingino, a small mountain of the Apennines.

+Name

+The ancient city of Gubbio bore the name Iguvium in the Roman period.
+Coins from the Umbrian period carry legends such as Ikvvini and Ikvvins, which correspond to the name of the inhabitants and confirm the identification with the town.
+These forms demonstrate continuity between the Umbrian and Roman phases of the city's history.

+In later centuries, the name underwent various corruptions, appearing as Egubium and Eugubium, while the modern name Gubbio represents a further development of these earlier forms.
+Passages in Caesar and Cicero have been interpreted as containing references to Iguvium, though sometimes in corrupted forms.

+The evolution of the city's name is reflected in documentary evidence, where forms such as Ugobbio, Iguvium, Eugubium, Egubio, Ugubio, Agobbio, and Gubbio appear over time.

+The attribution of the name Julia Iguvia in the Roman period has also been examined, though this alone is not considered sufficient to support broader historical claims about the city's status or origins.

 History

 Prehistory

 The oldest evidence of human habitation in the Gubbio valley dates back to the Middle Palaeolithic, but only during the Neolithic period (6000–3000 BCE) does the earliest evidence of relatively permanent settlements emerge.
 Agriculture and animal husbandry were introduced to the valley around the 6th to 5th millennium BCE.
 Stone tools (made of local chert) and pottery have been found from this period.
 The styles and decorations of the pottery have a resemblance to contemporary finds from Marche and Lazio.
 At the excavated site of San Marco, east of Gubbio, archaeologists found a ditch with various almost-intact ceramic vessels, which may indicate a deliberate deposit as part of some sort of ritual.

 Little evidence has been found from the Chalcolithic period (3500–2300 BCE) in the Gubbio valley.